lammps/learning/src/setting_up_simulations.rst

 Now that we have defined interactions between our atoms, we can compute forces and energy for our system.
 In the general case, initial geometries are guesses from chemical information from *real* systems, but they're not necessary representative of equilibrium state of the model with the interactions you are using.
-You can end-up in a situation where local structure cause force divergence and numerical integration becomes unstable.
+You can end-up in a situation where some local structure causes force divergences and numerical integration becomes unstable.
 Bad initial geometry is a common problem that many people encounter without realizing.

 If you are unsure about the situation, it is good practice to minimize the energy of your system.
 Fortunately, LAMMPS allows you to do so.
 In short, it